jackiekazil/mesa/docs/intro-tutorial.rst

 To build a model, you need the following:

-* **Model class** to store the model-level parameters and serve as a container for the rest of the components
+* **Model class** to store the model-level parameters and serve as a container for the rest of the components.

-* **Agent class(es)** which describe the model agents
+* **Agent class(es)** which describe the model agents.

-* **Scheduler** which controls the agent activation regime, and handles time in the model in general
+* **Scheduler** which controls the agent activation regime, and handles time in the model in general.

-* **space** components describing the space and/or network the agents are situated in
+* **space** components describing the space and/or network the agents are situated in (if any).

 Analysis modules
 ~~~~~~~~~~~~~~

+Not every model *needs* these modules, but they provide useful tools for getting data out of your model runs to study more systematically.

-* Data collectors use to record data from each model run
+* **Data collectors** are used to record data from each model run.
-* Batch runners for automating multiple runs and parameter sweeps
+* **Batch runners** automate multiple runs and parameter sweeps -- running the model with different parameters, to see how they change its behavior.

 Visualization modules
 ~~~~~~~~~~~~~~

-* displays model in a browser window in various ways
-* displays model as grid
-* displays model graphs
-* displays model controls
+A visualization lets you directly observe model runs, seeing the dynamics that emerge from it and making sure that it's behaving in the way you want it to.
+Mesa handles visualizations in a browser window, using JavaScript.
+It provides a set of pre-built components, which can be instantiated for a particular model in Python and automatically generate the corresponding objects in the browser window.
+It's also easy to write your own components with some basic JavaScript knowledge.

+Some visualization modules we'll use here include:

+* **Grid** visualization,
+* **Chart** display module,
+* The **ModularServer** itself.

 Building a sample model
 ------------

-Now that we understand a little bit about the components,let's use those components to build a model.
+Now that we understand a little bit about the components, let's use those components to build a model.

 First, we need a place to put our model.
-Let's create a directory for our model for good practice, then change into the directory that you create.
+Let's create a directory for our model for good practice.
 In this tutorial, we will call this 'mesa-example'.

 .. code-block:: bash